 “I had never met such nice people.”
 Nikki recalled.
 “Even though it was the biggest school I had applied to, everyone was high-fiving the tour guide.
 I knew right when I was leaving CSU that I didn’t want to go to any schools in California.
 CSU was going to be my new home.”

 #3: What are my concerns?

 College is a big step, so it is understandable to have fears, concerns, and hesitations.
-Ultimately, fear can hold us back in the college search process.
+Ultimately, fear can hold you back in the college search process if you let it.
 What can you do to take action and address these concerns?
 Who can you talk to about it?

 For Nikki, her biggest concern was being out of state; she was worried about the cost and about living far away from her family.
 Her first step in dealing with that concern was to get in contact with her engineering advisors at CSU.
 She asked them if she could learn more about opportunities that would help her financially.
 Faculty members personally helped her find scholarships and apply for the engineering co-op program, which will allow her to graduate with almost two years of experience.
 With the co-op, she was able to work with Cummins in Indiana and will work with Honda Research and Development next semester.
 “I wish I would have been more open minded to out-of-state schools and realized that there are so many perks to living out of state, including personal growth and experiences,” Nikki said.

 Overall, her biggest piece of advice for the college search process is to get connected.
 CSU has admissions counselors who are available to answer questions, address concerns, and connect you with faculty.

 Author: Jordan Weig

 Jordan is a recent Clinical and Counseling Psychology graduate from Montrose, Colorado.
 She loves drinking coffee, going outside, and laughing a little too hard at puns.